avalanche-foundation/ACPs/ACPs/23-p-chain-native-transfers.md

 Currently, the P-chain has no simple transfer transaction type.
 The X-chain supports this functionality through a `BaseTx`.
 Although the P-chain contains transaction types that extend `BaseTx`, the `BaseTx` transaction type itself is not a valid transaction.

-This ACP only details the functionality of the new transaction type.
-Deployment and activation of this ACP must be done in a subsequent ACP.
+This ACP details the functionality of the new transaction type.
+Activation of `BaseTx` on the Avalanche Network must be done in a mandatory upgrade.

 ## Specification